ClaryFlegel/ClaryFlegel.github.io/index.md

 # About Me

+I am a [Carnegie PhD scholar](https://www.carnegie-trust.org/alumni/page/2/) at Heriot-Watt University in Edinburgh.
-I am a Carnegie PhD scholar at [Heriot-Watt University](https://www.carnegie-trust.org/alumni/page/2/) in the general area of geometric group theory under the supervision of [Alexandre Martin](http://www.macs.hw.ac.uk/~am258/index.html).
+I am interested in the general area of geometric group theory under the supervision of [Alexandre Martin](http://www.macs.hw.ac.uk/~am258/index.html).

 ---